webaware/gravity-forms-dps-pxpay/readme.txt

 == Filter hooks ==

-Developers can use these filter hooks to modify some eWAY invoice properties.
+Developers can use these filter hooks to modify some invoice properties.
 Each filter receives a string for the field value, and the Gravity Forms form array.

 * `gfdpspxpay_invoice_desc` for modifying the invoice description
 * `gfdpspxpay_invoice_ref` for modifying the invoice reference